Veykril/tlborm/src/decl-macros/building-blocks/counting.md

 ```

 This method does have two drawbacks.
-First, as implied above, it can *only* count valid identifiers(which are also not keywords), and it does not allow those identifiers to repeat.
+As implied above, it can *only* count valid identifiers (which are also not keywords), and it does not allow those identifiers to repeat.

-Secondly, this approach is *not* hygienic, meaning that if whatever identifier you use in place of `__CountIdentsLast` is provided as input, the macro will fail due to the duplicate variants in the `enum`.

 ## Bit twiddling